 Best Ever Healthy Apple Crisp Recipe

 You may not know this about me, but pie is not my favorite dessert.
-Don't get me wrong.
+Don’t get me wrong.
 I do LIKE pie.
-However, pies that have double crusts (think fruit pies) leave me bogged down in the crust and I don't enjoy the ‘meat' of the pie.
+However, pies that have double crusts (think fruit pies) leave me bogged down in the crust and I only enjoy the ‘meat’ of the pie.

 I like the pies with the crumble top better. 😉

 Or even an Apple Cream Cheese Coffee Cake!

 But honestly, I would much rather spend my time enjoying the pie filling than the crust.
 That’s why I LOVE fruit crisp!
 I get everything that I love (the yummy middle and delicious crumble top) and skip the crust altogether!